• Skip to primary navigation

 However, other differences might arise when considering seasonality as well as culinary uses.

-2 - Flavor Profile and Aroma
+2 - flavor and Aroma

 When compared to curly parsley, Italian parsley has a less intense flavor and a more delicate smell that is described as slightly bitter, with hints of citrus.